IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_IgniteUI_for_jQuery_controls.md

 The regional settings of the control can be set via the `regional` option and can be set in one of the following ways:

-- Globally for all Ignite UI widgets on the page via the util changeGlobalRegional function.
+- Globally for all %%ProductName%% widgets on the page via the util changeGlobalRegional function.

 	**In JavaScript:**